Bixilon/Minosoft/ReadMe.md

 ### Supported versions

-Almost all versions (and snapshots!) between 1.7 and the latest one (1.19.2 as of writing this).
+Almost all versions (and snapshots!) between 1.7 and the latest one (1.19.3 as of writing this) are supported.
 I plan to maintain Minosoft to at least version 1.20, so stay tuned, also support for older protocols will not be dropped as newer protocols are added.
 It is still recommended using the latest stable version.

-### Unsupported versions

-Minosoft uses [PixLyzer](https://gitlab.bixilon.de/bixilon/pixlyzer) as data source for all kind of data (like block ids, item ids, ...).
-PixLyzer currently works for 19w12a+ (1.14 snapshot) and 1.12.2 (these mappings are used for 1.7 - 1.12).
-1.13 is currently unsupported and won't be in near future.
+See [Version support](/doc/VersionSupport.md) for more details.

 ## Modding